Q&A with WILLIAM BAO BEAN

 Rachel Bui

-Rachel Bui is the founder of Aires, an artificial intelligence lab and a co-founder of the Australia – Vietnam Leadership Dialogue.
-Rachel was a founding team member at muru-D, where she helped to set up the startup accelerator from scratch.
+Rachel Bui is Editor in Chief of Asian Pioneers and the founder of Aires, an artificial intelligence lab.
+She is also the co-founder of the Australia – Vietnam Leadership Dialogue and a founding team member at muru-D, where she helped to set up the startup accelerator from scratch.
 Previously, Rachel worked at the Victorian Department of Treasury and Finance in Melbourne, Australia where she worked on the Gonski national education reform, taxi deregulation, public transport and Plan Melbourne.
-She holds a B.Com (Hons) from Monash University and also studied filmmaking at the Victorian College of the Arts.
-Rachel is interdisciplinary and enjoys merging art and science to uncover innovative and creative solutions that will have social and cultural impacts.
-Rachel is an alumni of the Kairos Society, One Young World, the Clinton Global Initiative University and The Oaktree Foundation.